Air National Guard captain delivers baby in hospital parking lot

 |Downloads:

-This work, Air National Guard captain delivers baby in hospital parking lot [Image 2 of 2], by TSgt Melissa Sterling, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air National Guard captain delivers baby in hospital parking lot, by TSgt Melissa Sterling, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.